Sim Racing on Apple Silicon Mac: the complete guide

 Alternatives worth knowing:

-For sim racing, CrossOver is the right tool.
+For sim racing or truck simulations, CrossOver is definitely the right tool.

-Here’s an honest breakdown as of 2026.
+Here’s a breakdown as of 2026.
 “Works great” means it runs reliably at good performance with no showstopper issues.

 Works great

 Assetto Corsa – The standout recommendation for Mac sim racers.
 Runs excellently on CrossOver 25.x using D3DMetal + MSync settings.
-Mod support is full (with one caveat — see the mods section below).
-Physics, tyre model, the full package.
+Mod support is full (with one caveat, see the mods section below).
+Physics, tyre model, Content Manager and mods, multiplayer server hosting on Mac… the full package.
 Force feedback works completely with Torqer.

-Assetto Corsa Competizione – Runs well with the same CrossOver configuration.
+Assetto Corsa Competizione – Runs well with the same CrossOver configuration (and later versions too, like 26.1).
 GT3 and GT4 racing at full visual and physics fidelity.
-FFB works with Torqer.
+FFB (native+haptics) works perfectly with Torqer.

-Assetto Corsa Rally – Also runs well.
-Native force feedback via Torqer.
+Assetto Corsa Rally – Also runs very well.
+Native force feedback is available via Torqer, as well as custom haptics.

 KartKraft – Runs well.
 Native force feedback via Torqer.

 rFactor 2 – Runs, but requires a different graphics mode: use DXVK instead of D3DMetal.
-Worth the configuration effort — rFactor 2’s physics model is exceptional.
+Worth the configuration effort – rFactor 2’s physics model is exceptional, and force feedback works perfectly with Torqer.

-Richard Burns Rally (RSF version) – Works, though loading times are slow.
-Important: launch from the main executable, not the RSF launcher, for best compatibility.
+Richard Burns Rally (RSF version) – The game works, though loading times are slow.
+Important: launch from the main executable first to confirm the game runs, not the RSF launcher, for best compatibility.
+RBR is also 100% compatible with Torqer native FFB (a must for a rally game!).

 Le Mans Ultimate – Not running yet under CrossOver.
 Check back later.

 iRacing – Anti-cheat software blocks Wine entirely.
-No workaround.
+We have no workaround for now.

 Quick reference